 Dossiers Technopédagogiques: Wiki Pedagogy, by Renée Fountain.
-Abstract: This article endeavours to denote and promote pedagogical experimentations concerning a Free/Open technology called a “Wiki”.
+Abstract: This article endeavors to denote and promote pedagogical experimentations concerning a Free/Open technology called a “Wiki”.
 An intensely simple, accessible and collaborative hypertext tool Wiki software challenges and complexifies traditional notions of – as well as access to – authorship, editing, and publishing.
 Usurping official authorizing practices in the public domain poses fundamental – if not radical – questions for both academic theory and pedagogical practice.

 The particular pedagogical challenge is one of control: wikis work most effectively when students can assert meaningful autonomy over the process.
 This involves not just adjusting the technical configuration and delivery; it involves challenging the social norms and practices of the course as well (Lamb, 2004).
 Enacting such horizontal knowledge assemblages in higher education practices could evoke a return towards and an instance upon the making of impossible public goods (Ciffolilli, 2003).

 Pedagogical Potential.
 ‘Wikis are new to the university context.
-(Some recent implementation practices are presented in Examples section, and several guidelines for wiki use are offered in Evaluation Tools section).
+(Some recent implementation practices are presented in the Examples section, and several guidelines for wiki use are offered in Evaluation Tools section).
 Wiki pedagogy is literally – and figuratively – “in-the-making”.
 Wikis, both in and by their ontological existence, circumvent traditional power/knowledge relations.
 What these democratizing tools may – and may not – enact in and across educational settings remains to be seen.
-While the descriptions about their potential enactment are brief, the issues they invoke are complex and challenging.’
+While the descriptions of their potential enactment are brief, the issues they invoke are complex and challenging.’